-In addition to the contractual arrangements described above, SkyWest Airlines has entered into capacity purchase agreements with Delta and American to place additional new and used Embraer E175 dual-class regional jet aircraft ("E175") into service.
+In addition to the contractual arrangements described above, SkyWest Airlines has entered into capacity purchase agreements with Delta and American to place additional Embraer E175 dual-class regional jet aircraft ("E175") into service.
 The Company is coordinating with its major airline partners on the timing of upcoming fleet deliveries under previously announced deals in response to COVID-19 schedule reductions.
 The anticipated future delivery dates summarized below are subject to change.

-As of June 30, 2020, the Company was scheduled to acquire and place into service four new E175 aircraft in connection with its agreement with Delta.
-The delivery dates for these four new E175 aircraft are currently scheduled to be completed during 2020.
-Additionally, the Company is scheduled to place one Canadair CRJ900 regional jet aircraft ("CRJ900") that is financed by Delta under a nine-year capacity purchase agreement in 2020.
+As of September 30, 2020, the Company is scheduled to acquire and place into service four new E175 aircraft in connection with its agreement with Delta by December 31, 2020.
+Additionally, the Company is scheduled to place one Canadair CRJ900 regional jet aircraft ("CRJ900") that is to be financed by Delta under a nine-year capacity purchase agreement in 2021.

-As of June 30, 2020, the Company was scheduled to acquire and place into service 20 new E175 aircraft in connection with its agreement with American.
+As of September 30, 2020, the Company was scheduled to acquire and place into service 20 new E175 aircraft in connection with its agreement with American.
 The delivery dates for the new E175 aircraft are scheduled to occur from the end of 2021 to mid-2022.
-Additionally, SkyWest Airlines has a flying contract with American to operate a total of 70 used Canadair CRJ700 regional jet aircraft ("CRJ700s"), of which 61 aircraft were under contract at June 30, 2020.
-The Company is also coordinating with American on in-service dates for the remaining nine aircraft and anticipates the aircraft will be in service by mid-2021.
-During the three months ended June 30, 2020, the Company terminated its American Prorate Agreement on seven CRJ200 aircraft as a result of COVID-19 related passenger demand restrictions.
+Additionally, as of September 30, 2020 SkyWest Airlines had a flying contract with American to operate a total of 70 used Canadair CRJ700 regional jet aircraft ("CRJ700s"), of which 61 aircraft were under contract at September 30, 2020.
+In October 2020, SkyWest Airlines secured a multi-year flying contract with American for an additional 20 used CRJ700 aircraft.
+The Company anticipates placing the remaining 29 CRJ700 aircraft with American by the end of 2021, which is expected to result in a total of 90 CRJ700 aircraft under contract with

+American.
+During the nine months ended September 30, 2020, the Company terminated its American Prorate Agreement on seven CRJ200 aircraft as a result of COVID-19 related passenger demand restrictions.

-As of June 30, 2020, the Company's capacity purchase agreement with Delta included 36 CRJ200 aircraft that are scheduled to expire in increments during the remainder of 2020 and are not expected to be extended as a result of the decreased demand caused by the COVID-19 pandemic.
-The Company owns the 36 CRJ200 aircraft and anticipates parking such aircraft following removal from service.
-The Company has no outstanding financing obligations on the 36 owned CRJ200 aircraft.
-During the three months ended June 30, 2020, the Company returned 19 leased CRJ200 aircraft previously used for the Company's capacity purchase agreement with Delta to the lessor, which leases were not extended by the Company as a result of the decreased demand caused by the COVID-19 pandemic.
+As of September 30, 2020, the Company's capacity purchase agreement with Delta included 17 CRJ200 aircraft that are scheduled to expire by the end of 2020 and are not expected to be extended as a result of the decreased demand caused by the COVID-19 pandemic.
+The Company owns the 17 CRJ200 aircraft and anticipates parking such aircraft following removal from service.
+The 17 CRJ200s are anticipated to be fully depreciated upon removal of service from the Delta contract.
+The Company has no outstanding financing obligations on the 17 owned CRJ200 aircraft.
+During the nine months ended September 30, 2020, the Company parked 19 owned CRJ200 and returned 19 leased CRJ200 aircraft previously used for the Company's capacity purchase agreement with Delta to the lessor, which leases were not extended by the Company as a result of the decreased demand caused by the COVID-19 pandemic.

-Due to the uncertainty of obtaining future contract extensions from its major airline partners for the Company's CRJ200 aircraft as a result of the COVID-19 pandemic and considering the average age of the Company's CRJ200 fleet is 18 years, the Company reduced the estimated useful lives of its CRJ200 aircraft to align with each aircraft's anticipated contract removal dates, which resulted in approximately \$30.8 million of incremental depreciation expense during the three months ended June 30, 2020.
-The Company anticipates it will incur \$22.3 million of additional depreciation expense from July to December 2020 resulting from the shorter estimated useful lives of its owned CRJ200 aircraft.
+Due to the uncertainty of obtaining future contract extensions from its major airline partners for the Company's CRJ200 aircraft as a result of the COVID-19 pandemic and considering the average age of the Company's CRJ200 fleet is 18 years, the Company reduced the estimated useful lives of its CRJ200 aircraft to align with each aircraft's anticipated contract removal dates, which resulted in approximately \$20.2 million of incremental depreciation expense during the three months ended September 30, 2020.
+The Company anticipates it will incur \$8.5 million of additional depreciation expense from October to December 2020 resulting from the shorter estimated useful lives of its owned CRJ200 aircraft.